I don't own these characters, except for Trin, Shin, and Tatsu. The rest belong to Disney.

 "Look, Tatsu, I don't know what happened with you and not wanting to be bothered, but if you're single and not against going out with women, you really should take the harpy up on her offer.
 Trust me, she doesn't usually offer, but when she does, you really need to take her up on it.
 She likes you and you'd like her company, plus she pays for everything," he remarked.

 "Trust me, if you two got along while you were here, you'll like going out with her.
 So, you really should give it a try.
 I bet it'll clear up your pissy attitude.
-Just think about it for a while and then call her up and tell her you changed your mind.
+If anything, you get free food and drinks out of her and maybe some good conversation, since apparently you two managed to have that, not that I understand how.
+Anyway, just think about it for a while and then call her up and tell her you changed your mind.
 With luck, the offer is still out there," he quipped, which was not making her feel much better.

 "I don't have her number," she pointed out.

 "I'll give it to you," he declared proudly.
-He felt like he was helping and that made him feel good; well, helping when it came to people he was close to.
+He felt like he was helping and that made him feel good.
+Well, helping when it came to people he was close to.
 He was not a fan of helping in general.
-He thought that if nothing else, going out with Trin would get Tatsu out of whatever funk she was in and Trin would have a girlfriend to shower her odd affections on for the summer.
-Come fall term, everything would go back to normal, though; well, that was what he thought anyway.
+He thought if nothing else, going out with Trin would get Tatsu out of whatever funk she was in and Trin would have a girlfriend to shower her odd affections on for the summer while he ran around doing fun stuff.
+Come fall term, everything would go back to normal, though.
+Well, that was what he thought anyway.

 "Well, Mini-me, it would seem the ball is in your court.
 Now, are you or are you not interested in exploring her feelings with her?"
-Trin inquired.
+Trin asked, leaning back in the desk chair.

-"I don't know…" Kim replied in an unsure tone.
-She had been thinking about Shego a lot thanks to the emails and she had also been thinking about how Shego saved her life.
+"I don't know…" Kim replied in an unsure tone, throwing herself onto her bed.
+She stared at the ceiling and sighed.
+She had thought about Shego a lot thanks to the emails and also about how Shego saved her life.
 It meant a lot to her, she realized.

 "Well, until you know, this is going to be quite the dull conversation," Trin pointed out.

-"Don't you like taking chances?" the blonde countered.
+"Don't you like taking chances?" the blonde countered blandly.

 "But, she's a criminal."

-"She's conveyed willingness to change for you, so that's not the best argument.
+"She's expressed a willingness to change for you, so that's not the best argument.
 If she's willing to try, shouldn't you have faith?"
 Trin asked.

 "What if she's lying?"
 Kim countered.

-"Well, she's invested a lot of time and effort into this lie.
-Even if it might be, you've expressed an interest.
+"We can all possibly be lying.
+Yes, some more likely than others.
+She's invested a lot of time and effort into this lie if that is the case.
+Even if it might be, you've expressed an interest, which is why this is on your mind.
 Are you going to let that go?"

-"But, if it's a trick, she could go around saying…things about me," Kim said.
+Kim nibbled her bottom lip briefly.
+"But, if it's a trick, she could go around saying… things about me."

+Trin waved that off.
 "People say things all the time, whether they're true or not."
+It was unfortunate that other people's opinions mattered to Kim.

-"Trin…would you care if I was…um….a…" Kim could not get the question out.
+Nodding, Kim glanced away, fiddling her fingers together.
+"Trin… would you care if I was… um… a…" She could not get the question out.
 It was one of the things that kept her from moving forward with the decision on her current situation.
 What would her sister say about her now that she had shown her so much?

+Trin nodded.
 "I am.
-And in my professional opinion, I think that you should give this a try.
-If it is a trick, you know that Shin and I have your back and we would all make her pay dearly for such a thing," Trin remarked.
+And in my professional opinion, I think you should give this a try.
+If it is a trick, you know Shin and I have your back and we would all make her pay dearly for such a thing."

 "I don't like you hurting people," Kim reminded Trin.